 The content that your child can play will depend on the content setting that you choose for their supervised account.
 Some features normally available on YouTube and YouTube Music won't be available.
-To get a list of the unavailable features, go to What is a supervised experience on YouTube?
+To get a list of the unavailable features, go to what is a supervised experience on YouTube?

 What is YouTube Kids?
 How is it different from a supervised account on YouTube?

-To learn more about the differences between YouTube Kids and supervised accounts, go to Understand your choices as a family.
+To learn more about the differences between YouTube Kids and supervised accounts, go to understand your choices as a family.

 What is Restricted mode?
 How is it different from a supervised account on YouTube?

 Restricted mode is an optional setting on YouTube.
-It helps screen potentially adult content that you may prefer not to see or don't want others using your device to see.
+It helps to screen potentially adult content that you may prefer not to see or don't want others using your device to see.
 Users who want a more limited YouTube experience, such as libraries, schools and public institutions, usually turn on Restricted mode.